LuciusofLegend/Gateway/README.md

 We plan to have mod jams in the future, in order to let you show off your modding skills and test the quality of this project.

+We are looking for contributors and testers!
+If you have an interest in pixel art, sound design, procedural generation or coding, we'll have something for you to help with.
+And if you're a modder, you can let us know how good of a base it makes for your own mods.

 A roadmap will be added in the future as well.

 ### Version Scheme